grittathh/noParFor/README.md

 Advantages over built-in parfor using matlabpool:

 * does not use any DCT licenses
-* easily scales to multiple nodes, multiple processors
+* easily scales to multiple nodes, multiple processors (in theory, matlabpool and parfor do this. in practice, you need to deal with the limited number of institutional DCT licenses)
 * you don't lose data when the communication to workers fails after awhile (may be specific to certain cluster implementations)

 Disadvantages over built-in parfor: